Updated July 1, 2021

 Sick of isolation?
 Oh boy, do we hear ya.
-We’ve missed having guests in our hostels these last few months just as much as we know you’ve missed being able to hit the open road.
-That’s why we’re so excited to start re-opening HI USA hostels across the country.
+We’ve missed having guests in our hostels this past year-plus just as much as we know you’ve missed being able to hit the open road.
+That’s why we’re so excited that HI USA hostels across the country are back open.
 But what will staying at one of them even look like?
 Will it be safe?
 Clean?
 Can you still use hostels’ shared spaces, like kitchens and dorm rooms?

-The short answer is, staying at a hostel will look a little different in the age of coronavirus.
+The short answer is, staying at a hostel will look a little different in 2021.
 But we’re doing everything we can to make sure you can enjoy all the best parts of hostelling while still staying safe.
 For answers to all your questions about how we’re doing that, and what the hostel experience will be like for a while, read on.

 Are all hostels open again?

-Not yet, but we’re working on it.
-To see if the hostel you’re interested in booking is currently open and accepting reservations, please check that hostel’s page on hiusa.org.
-Since local regulations across the country are still changing, we also urge you to research what kinds of local activities and sights are likely to be open during your stay.
+Most of our larger hostels in cities from coast to coast have reopened.
+A handful of our smaller, coastal hostels in Northern California and Cape Cod are operating this year on a vacation-rental or group-stay basis only.
+And sadly, we’ve had to close some of our smaller hostels across the country permanently.
+To see if the hostel you’re interested in booking is currently open and how you can reserve, please check that hostel’s page on hiusa.org.
+Since local regulations across the country may change, we also urge you to research what kinds of local activities and sights are likely to be open during your stay.

 What will check-in look like?

-Most of the check-in process, while different from what you’d typically see in one of our hostels, should look pretty familiar at this point.
-When you enter the building, you’ll need to wear a cloth face covering (you’ll see our front desk staff wearing them, too, from behind protective plexiglass shielding).
-While standing in line to check in, you’ll need to keep at least six feet of distance between yourself and anyone you’re not traveling with.
+Most of the check-in process, while a bit different from what you’d typically see in one of our hostels, should look pretty familiar at this point.
+When you enter the building, you don’t need to wear a mask as long as you’re fully vaccinated against COVID-19.
+If you’re not vaccinated, you’ll still need to mask up.
+All of our front desk staff will continue wearing masks, and they’ll check you in from behind protective plexiglass shielding.
+Vaccinated guests won’t be required to physically distance while waiting in line to check in.

 What happens if a hostel guest shows up sick, or gets sick during their stay?